 However, adding a different title to your business card isn’t going to go very far in that regard.

-- Upgrading your strategic questioning skills
+- Sharpening your strategic questioning skills

 - Recommending solutions that may (or may not) include your offerings